KauanViana/KauanViana/README.md

 ## Hi There, My Name is Kauan Viana :)
  I'm a Freelance Front-End Programmer, Robot Enthusiast and GameDev.
 I am:
- - Graduated from a technical course in IT at Federal Institute of Bahia (IFBA)
+ - Graduated from a technical course in IT at the Federal Institute of Bahia (IFBA)
  - Currently studying a bachelor's degree in science and technology at the Federal University of ABC (UFABC)

 ### There is some tools and languages that i have some knowledge 🛠️